 If you intend to be working in Colombia you must have a work visa to do so.
-There is no law which prevents the recruitment of foreign workers but the employer must ensure that the employee has the proper visa or permit.
+There is no law that prevents the recruitment of foreign workers but the employer must ensure that the employee has the proper visa or permit.
 Far too often individuals find themselves in Migracion Colombia facing stiff fines because they or their employer did not properly understand the visa process.

 The initial work visa must be filed outside of Colombia.
 Follow the link below for current information.
 Any educational certificates must be legalized with the Apostille.
 Not every country is a member of the Hague Apostille Convention, for example Canada.
 It is best to contact the nearest Colombian Embassy or Consulate to coordinate this certification.